Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Introduction

 \section{Introduction}

-It is well known that a zero of a maximally monotone operator can be found by performing a fixed point iteration of the resolvent of the operator \cite{rockafellarMonotoneOperatorsProximal1976}.
-However, the resolvent of an operator is not always easily computable, even in the case when the operator is a finite sum of maximally monotone operators for which each resolvent is easily computable.
-This has led to the development of splitting methods that use each term separately to form convergent fixed point iterations that find a zero of the sum of the operators.
-In this work, we will consider a general class of splitting operators for finite sums of maximally monotone operators which we call \emph{frugal splitting operators}.
+A zero of a maximally monotone operator can be determined through a fixed point iteration of its resolvent \cite{rockafellarMonotoneOperatorsProximal1976}.
+However, when an operator is a finite sum of maximally monotone operators with individually readily computable resolvents, its overall resolvent may not be directly computable.
+Splitting methods address this by evaluating each resolvent individually and merging the results to form a convergent fixed point iteration.
+In this work, we consider a comprehensive class of splitting operators (that give rise to a splitting method when iterated) for maximally monotone finite sum problems that, inspired by the terminology in \cite{ryuUniquenessDRSOperator2020,malitskyResolventSplittingSums2021}, we call \emph{frugal splitting operators}.
 Informally, the class contains all operators whose fixed points encode the zeros of the sum of the monotone operators and can be computed with exactly one evaluation of each operator, either directly or via a resolvent.
 Apart from the operator evaluations, only predetermined linear combinations of the input and operator evaluations are allowed.
-The class covers the classic Douglas--Rachford \cite{lionsSplittingAlgorithmsSum1979} and forward-backward \cite{goldsteinConvexProgrammingHilbert1964,levitinConstrainedMinimizationMethods1966} operators along with many others, for instance \cite{ryuUniquenessDRSOperator2020,malitskyResolventSplittingSums2021,chambolleFirstOrderPrimalDualAlgorithm2011,davisThreeOperatorSplittingScheme2017,vuSplittingAlgorithmDual2013,condatPrimalDualSplitting2013,malitskyForwardBackwardSplittingMethod2020,alvarezInertialProximalMethod2001,moudafiConvergenceSplittingInertial2003,ryuFindingForwardDouglasRachfordForward2020,botInertialDouglasRachford2015,raguetGeneralizedForwardBackwardSplitting2013}.
+The class encompasses the Douglas--Rachford \cite{lionsSplittingAlgorithmsSum1979} and forward-backward \cite{goldsteinConvexProgrammingHilbert1964,levitinConstrainedMinimizationMethods1966} operators along with many others, for instance \cite{ryuUniquenessDRSOperator2020,malitskyResolventSplittingSums2021,chambolleFirstOrderPrimalDualAlgorithm2011,davisThreeOperatorSplittingScheme2017,vuSplittingAlgorithmDual2013,condatPrimalDualSplitting2013,malitskyForwardBackwardSplittingMethod2020,alvarezInertialProximalMethod2001,moudafiConvergenceSplittingInertial2003,ryuFindingForwardDouglasRachfordForward2020,botInertialDouglasRachford2015,raguetGeneralizedForwardBackwardSplitting2013}.